-The red line in the graph demonstrates that in order to have financial flexibility, the required level of days of cash on hand prior to the onset of COVID-19 needed to be higher if you were anticipating a higher level of reduction in annual revenue due to the pandemic’s impacts.
-You can determine the required necessary cash on hand for the rest of 2020 and into 2021, given your anticipated losses and financial structure.
-Based on our research, each 5-percentage-point increase in annual loss translates into approximately a 20-day reduction of cash on hand, all else equal.
+The red line in the graph demonstrates that in order to have financial flexibility, the required level of days of cash on hand prior to the onset of COVID-19 needed to be higher to offset higher levels of reduction in annual revenue due to the pandemic’s impacts.
+You can determine the required necessary cash on hand for 2021 and beyond, given your anticipated losses and financial structure.
+Based on our research, each 5-percentage-point increase in annual loss translates into approximately a 20-day reduction of cash on hand, all else being equal.

 Your position: Safety Zone vs. potential insolvency